enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Security mechanisms:**

-Anti-hacking techniques are implemented within the UnCrackable APK, principally to slow down reversers.
+Anti-hacking techniques were implemented within the UnCrackable APK, principally to slow down reversers.
 Take a seat because now because we will have to deal with them.
 Very exciting though!.
 To sum up, we have detected the following protections on the mobile application:
 - Java anti-debugging
 - Java integrity checks
 - Java root checks